TrigosTeam/spaSim/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows how to simulate background cells with multiple cell types of different proportions.

 ``` r
 library(spaSim)